-Unit 1: Principles of ambulance patient care provides the learner with the majority of knowledge and understanding to achieve the care certificate along with other various criteria in the remaining units.
+Component 1: Principles of ambulance patient care provides the Learner with the majority of knowledge and understanding to achieve the care certificate along with other various criteria in the remaining Components.

-The Care Certificate links to National Occupational Standards and the units in this qualification and covers what is needed to be caring - giving attendants a good basis to develop the required knowledge and skills.
+The Care Certificate links to National Occupational Standards and the Components in this qualification and covers what is needed to be caring - giving attendants a good basis to develop the required knowledge and skills.